stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-\- 1) The Guru gives you free trading courses
+\- 1) 🚘The Guru shows you expensive cars rented in Dubai

 &nbsp;

-\- 2) 🚘The Guru shows you expensive cars rented in Dubai
+\- 2) 📈The Guru makes you believe you see him trade live

 &nbsp;

-\- 3) 📈The Guru makes you believe you see him trade live
+\- 3) ✅The Guru convinces you he makes money with trading and pushes you to trade

 &nbsp;

-\- 4) And even if he does, you won't see ALL his trades
+\- 4) The Guru is generous and offers to give you $200 if you start trading with them

 &nbsp;

-\- 5) ✅The Guru convinces you he make money with trading and pushes you to trade
+\- 5) 🚀You open an account with his affiliate broker and deposit $1,000 to trade

 &nbsp;

-\- 6) The Guru is generous and offers to give you $200 if you start trading with them
+\- 6) 🧐The affiliate pays your Guru $600: wait and what about you?

 &nbsp;

-\- 7) 🚀You open an account with his affiliate broker and deposit $1,000 to trade

-&nbsp;

-\- 8) 🧐The affiliate pays your Guru $600: wait and what about you?

-&nbsp;

-\- 9) 💸The Guru makes you trade everyday and take commissions on your trades
+\- 7) 🤯The Guru pushes you to day trade and take 50% commissions on your trades

-&nbsp;

-\- 10) 💀Wait I forgot - now he wants you to bring your friends.

 &nbsp;